Meditation: How (and Why) To Get Started

 - Cooking

-Remember, you don’t need to close your eyes to do it.
+Remember, you don't need to close your eyes to practice.
 Just give yourself a moment to listen to your internal world.

 RESOURCE LIST